 In order to find your writing voice, you will eventually need to break away from imitation and explore the deeper parts of your subconscious.
 You need to discover who you truly are and what you want to say.
 To do this, you need to be courageous and confront your fears about what others will think about your writing.

 And that leads into Marion Roach’s “honesty” method.

 4. Marion Roach’s “Honesty” Method

-Several years ago, I wrote this review of Marion Roach’s fantastic writing craft book The Memoir Project.
+Several years ago, I wrote this review of Marion Roach’s fantastic writing craft book The Memoir Project (Amazon affiliate link).
 She illustrates all of her writing advice with captivating stories, recounting her experiences writing for The New York Times and NPR and her struggle to pen a memoir about her mother’s battle with Alzheimer’s Disease.

 In her book, she talks briefly about finding your writing voice, but, in an article on her website, she dove deeper into this topic.
 Roach writes,